Atebi/appledger/README.md

 ## Project Status

-Appledger is still in progress.
+Appledger development is still in progress.

 ## Room for Improvement